Security of information

 The Data Controller responsible for keeping your information confidential is:

-Richard Newland, CHS Healthcare, 1 Wrens Court, 53 Lower Queen Street, Sutton Coldfield, West Midlands, B72 1RT
+The Managing Board of Carehome Selection Ltd (T/A CHS Healthcare), 1 Wrens Court, 53 Lower Queen Street, Sutton Coldfield, West Midlands, B72 1RT

 Data Protection Officer Contact – Helen McNae (Data Protection Officer), email@example.com CHS Healthcare, 1 Wrens Court, 53 Lower Queen Street, Sutton Coldfield, West Midlands, B72 1RT